 Determines the total length of the Pattern Sequencer sequence.
 As with any step sequencer, after playing the last step in its sequence, the Sequencer will loop back to the beginning and continue playing through the pattern steps in order.
-The Pattern Length bar can be extended to the left or right and moved from the center, depending on the position of the mouse pointer.
+The Pattern Length bar can be extended to the left or right and moved from the center.